-NON-REAPPOINTMENT
+ARTICLE 12 NON-REAPPOINTMENT

-- 12.1 No Property Right.
-No appointment or assignment shall create any right, interest, or expectancy in any other appointment or assignment beyond its specific terms, except as provided in Articles 8, 13, and 15. - 12.2 Notice.
-The provision of notice under this section does not provide rights to a summer appointment beyond those provided in Article 8.
-Summer is not a semester for purposes of this Section.
+12.1 No Property Right.
+No appointment or assignment shall create any right, interest, or expectancy in any other appointment or assignment beyond its specific terms, except as provided in Articles 8, 13, and 15.

+12.2 Notice.
+The provision of notice under this section does not provide rights to a summer appointment beyond those provided in Article 8, Appointments.
+Employees who are appointed for less than one academic year, or who are appointed to a visiting appointment, are not entitled to notice that they will not be offered further appointment.